tandukion/blog/_posts/2016-12-23-musculoskeletal-robot-review.markdown

 ![][actuator-emla-b]{: width="300" }
 ###### *Electromagnetic Linear Actuator (EMLA) [21]*

-EMLA has been proved to enable robot for performing hopping steps by changing the stiffness dynamically [].
+EMLA has been proved to enable robot for performing hopping steps by changing the stiffness dynamically [22].
 One drawback of EMLA is that it cannot be used for maintaining posture since the coil will continuously be excited and produce heat.

-(monoped img)

 ### References:
 <!-- SEA -->